hs11346/Federal-Researve-Economic-Databse-yfinance-aggregator/README.md

 resamp_format: get first or last data of the group, default is last

-remove_min: remove the minute timestamp from the datetime index, defalt is yes
+remove_min: remove the minute timestamp from the datetime index, default is yes